Phononic Combs in Lithium Niobate Acoustic Resonators

-The progression of the device is significantly more complicated for the system presented here compared to those in the literature that do not rely on a thermal nonlinearity.
-Because the heat arises from joule heating, small perturbations can cause large changes in device behavior, and the comb behavior in general can change greatly over the frequency of one resonance.
+Because our nonlinearity arises from joule heating, small perturbations can cause large changes in device behavior, and the comb behavior in general can change greatly over the frequency of one resonance.
 In Fig.~\ref{fig:wide3}, the behavior is documented by changing just the drive frequency, and showing how the middle comb at 171 MHz changes in its shape.
 For large drive frequencies, we are too far off resonance, and no parametric mode is created.
 After lowering the drive frequency, we enter the parametric excitation regime, similar to phononic comb devices in literature.
 Also similar is the next regime, where we begin mixing into our comb.
 The device then begins to act chaotically, reverting to a parametric conversion regime, which is not typical.
 We then enter the comb regime again, and then into what is often called a "sech" or chaos comb regime, where the lines of the comb start to meld together, following the formalism in other, similar phononic comb papers\cite{zhang_optomechanical_2021,zheng_tc_2024}.
 In the next phase, the lines can no longer be distinguished, and the subsequent phases are merely variations on this sech/chaos function.
 For brevity, we stop at $f_{d}$ = 256.96, although this behavior of changing states roughly every 100 kHz persists until $f_{d}$ = 256.4 MHz, where it disappears.
 For lower powers, we have less Duffing bending, and the range over which we have a comb is much less; thus, a higher power was chosen to show the chaotic behavior.
+The regime labels in Fig. 3 are used as descriptive guides to qualitatively distinct spectral features, rather than as sharp phase boundaries defined by quantitative parameters.